awslabs/graphstorm/docs/source/tutorials/quick-start.rst

 For edge classification/regression task, it ``target_etype`` is provided, the command will generate and save node embeddings on source and destination node type defined in the ``target_etype``, otherwise it will be on all node types.

-For link prediction task, it will generate node embeddings on all node types.
+For link prediction task, it will generate and save node embeddings on all node types.

 The saved result will be like: